 For instance, some people prefer avoiding confusion and conflict, often making decisions based on feelings.
 However, conflict is an unavoidable by-product of any collaborative work.
 Knowing that a team member is averse to conflict can assist others in the team to resolve issues while minimizing direct confrontations.

 The premise of a charter is the ability to plan ahead.
-In a team setting, there are several potential barriers to effective teamwork; these include miscommunication, different time zones, personality conflicts, cultural misunderstandings, and differences in language skills.
+In a team setting, there are several potential barriers to managing remote teams; these include miscommunication, different time zones, personality conflicts, cultural misunderstandings, and differences in language skills.

 Teams need to realize right from the start that conflicts are neither bad nor good; how a team emerges from a conflict is where this value judgment comes in.
 Conflict often stems from unmet expectations, differing values, or unchecked biases.
 There are several conflict management strategies; what is important is identifying how you plan to deal with team conflicts before you’re confronted by them.